 These devices have different specs because they are made for a completely different purpose compared to regular laptops.
 Here are some differences between these two types of laptops:

-- Gaming laptops have very powerful CPUs, which gives them more processing power, allowing your programs to run fast.
+- They have very powerful CPUs, which gives them more processing power, allowing your programs to run fast.

 - They have a dedicated graphics card that enables the user to play incredibly detailed video games, which are impossible to play on a regular laptop.

-- Gaming laptops have more RAM, which allows them to run more programs smoothly.
+- They generally have more RAM, which allows them to run more programs smoothly.

-- Gaming laptops are heavier and thicker, making them less portable.
+- They are heavier and thicker, making them less portable.

 - Appearance-wise, gaming laptops are bulky and with eye-catching logos or sometimes glowing stripes.

-- Gaming laptops are generally louder than regular laptops.
+- They are generally louder than regular laptops.

 - Gaming laptops are more expensive than regular ones.

-However, when it comes to regular computer work, like writing or using spreadsheets, a standard laptop should do the job pretty well.
+However, a standard laptop should do the job pretty well when it comes to regular computer work, like writing or using spreadsheets.

-The gaming laptop can also handle this type of work pretty well, or even better than the alternative.
+The gaming laptop can also handle this work pretty well, or even better than the alternative.

-Still, there are other aspects that might make this device unsuitable for general work purposes, as you will see below.
+Still, other aspects might make this device unsuitable for general work purposes, as shown below.

 What Can I Use Instead of Office Programs?